 The history of Greengate has been a tale of steady progress from the most modest of beginnings.
-The photo on the right shows our current location, St. George's Works, a site we moved to in June 2003 after a 25 year stay in Chairborough Road, High Wycombe.
+The photo on the left shows our current location, St. George's Works, a site we moved to in June 2003 after a 25 year stay in Chairborough Road, High Wycombe.
 This houses our showrooms and manufacturing operation on a single site, with excellent access from the M40 and High Wycombe railway station.

 Greengate started life in a shed in Saunderton, a village just outside High Wycombe in Buckinghamshire, in the early 1970s,.
 A well-known furniture company, Parker Knoll, had just had a disastrous fire which meant that many of their craftsmen were required to re-locate to another factory some distance away in the Cotswolds.

 This gave the impetus for two men, Edward 'Ted' Chapman and Norman 'Fred' Bloxham to take the plunge and set up in business on their own.
 They worked in the shed you see at the bottom of the page, along with some part-time help from a local preacher, Frank Collins.
 Frank would assemble the sofa and chair frames as needed, and perform the all-important ritual of making the tea.
 Ted, Fred and Frank provided high-end bespoke upholstery to the hotel and decorator markets, mainly in London.

 So the name Greengate was born, referring to Greengate Mill in Kettering, England - a memory from Ted's childhood home town.